-The Occupational Outlook Handbook, published by the United States Department of Labor, has forecast that employment of medical assistants is projected to grow 23 percent from 2014 to 2024, much faster than the average for all occupations.
+According to the Occupational Outlook Handbook, published by the United States Department of Labor, employment of medical assistants is projected to grow 29 percent from 2016 to 2026, much faster than the average for all occupations.
 The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
-As their practices expand, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
+As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.*

 Medical Assistants perform administrative and clinical tasks to support physicians, registered nurses and other health care professionals in medical offices, clinics, hospitals and other health care facilities.